 After the genocide, she was overjoyed to find her mother had survived, though more than 50 members of her family had been killed.
 But Chantal felt that Rwanda was not her home anymore, so in February 1995 she went to join her sister who had been living in London.
 Chantal was taken in by nuns who gave her a place to live while she applied for asylum.
 She has made her home here in the UK; she has a family and is training to be a Social Worker.
 She says: ‘moving to the UK, I found a home.
 I found a home because it was secure; there was no fear.’

 Chantal didn’t speak about her experiences for twenty years, until her daughters asked her about her life in Rwanda.
-Today, she speaks to many different groups to help them understand the genocide and is the Deputy Chair of URUMURI, helping other survivors of genocide and raising awareness of the Genocide in Rwanda in the UK.
+Today, she speaks to many different groups to help them understand the genocide and is the Deputy Chair of URUMURI, helping other survivors of genocide and raising awareness of the Genocide against the Tutsi in Rwanda in the UK.
 She goes back regularly to Rwanda, because she says something has changed there now – it is more like home again.